Schefkin/lamp-recharginator/README.md

 pros:
-looks like sth out of madmax
+looks like sth out of madmax, no batties needed

 cons:
 none